cobelu/cobelu.github.io/projects.md

 ## [PRRC](https://github.com/cobelu/PRRC)

-The Pi Rick-Roll Controller ("prick") came to fruition when I realized that somebody had written a Python package to interface with the Chromecast protocol.
+The Pi Rick-Roll Controller (PRRC) came to fruition when I realized that somebody had written a Python package to interface with the Chromecast protocol.
 It rick-rolls every Chromecast device on your connected network.
 Use with caution!